The Best Shoes for Scotland & Ireland

 And there is no worse feeling than having cold, wet feet.
 Therefore, ensuring that your hiking or walking shoes for Scotland or Ireland are made to stand up to the wet weather in Scotland and Ireland that you’re sure to encounter (even if you’re only visiting the cities!) is essential.

-Hiking in Scotland
+Hiking on the Three Lochs Way in Scotland

-All in all, Scotland and Ireland are also fairly casual settings, even in the bigger metropolitan areas, so there is no need to bring a pair of fancy or dressy shoes or boots for your sightseeing.
+The other thing you should look for in a shoe that is comfortable to wear for many hours while walking.
+Scotland and Ireland are also fairly casual settings, even in the bigger metropolitan areas, so there is no need to bring a pair of fancy or dressy shoes or boots for your sightseeing.
 However, you can experience all four seasons in one day so you need to ensure you’re prepared for whatever may come!

 While I wouldn’t recommend walking around the streets of Edinburgh or Dublin while wearing a pair of hiking boots (more so because it will make you stick out like a sore thumb as a tourist), there is no pressure to sacrifice comfort for stylishness.
 In cities, you’re fine to wear more casual footwear even in more upmarket establishments.

 If your Ireland or Scotland itinerary sees you wandering through both the cities and hiking in the Highlands or other rural areas, I would recommend bringing at least two pairs of shoes to wear in Scotland.
-One pair of hiking shoes or heavy-duty walking shoes and another pair of comfortable, everyday trainers or city boots is what I would recommend that you pack for Scotland and Ireland.

-The Best Walking Shoes for Scotland & Ireland
+Best Walking Shoes

-So now that we’ve determined what features to look for when hunting down shoes for your trip, these are our top recommendations for the best shoes to take with you when you visit Scotland and Ireland:
+So now that we’ve determined what features to look for when hunting down shoes for your trip, these are our top recommendations for the best shoes to take with you when you visit Scotland and Ireland.

 Ecco Soft 7